-Applications for the 2022 bursaries are now open.
+Applications for the 2022 Division Bursaries are now closed (as of May 10, 2022).
+Results will be posted later this summer.
 Please see the Bursary Announcement

 for more information.

 The Engineers and Geoscientists in the Resource Sector Division offers an annual bursary intended to provide financial assistance to students pursuing an accredited post-secondary or post-graduate program related directly to professional engineering and/or geoscience in the resource sector.

 The purpose of the Division to help registrants provide exceptional professional engineering and professional geoscience services in support of sustainable, land-based resource development activities, as distinct from manufacturing and processing activities, while advancing workplace safety and protection of the public interest, and the environment.
 Division members possess engineering and geoscience expertise that includes but is not limited to, the mapping and assessment of terrain and related geological hazards, hazard and risk analysis, hydrological analysis, and planning and design for access development and management.

 In keeping with our mission statement, the bursary is a means to:

 - Promote education, professional development, and high standards of practice of engineering and geoscience related to resource sector activities;

 - Promote awareness of specialized knowledge and training required by professional engineers and professional geoscientists working in the resource sector; and